yohasebe/wp2txt/docs/INDEXES.md

 ```

 Attached databases appear as `{lang}_meta` (and `{lang}_fts` when that language has a
-full-text tier) and share the main database's schema.
-Language codes are validated and
+full-text index) and share the main database's schema.
+You pass language codes, not paths,
-resolved server-side; user SQL can never contain ATTACH itself.
-The response records what
+and the SQL you write cannot attach anything itself.
+The response lists what was attached,
-was attached (dump names included), and flags date mismatches between editions.
+including each edition's dump name, and flags it when the dates differ.

-To the best of our knowledge no other system offers version-pinned, cross-edition SQL over
+This runs entirely offline against pinned dump versions, so a cross-edition comparison can
-both metadata **and** article text, fully offline.
+be re-run later and produce the same numbers.

 ## 6. Large results, explicit sets, and reproducibility